cornell-cup/cs-reminibot/object/README.txt

 POTENTIAL ERRORS:

 ERROR:
+tensorflow: Your input ran out of data; interrupting training.
+Make sure that your dataset or generator can generate at least `steps_per_epoch * epochs` batches (in this case, 40 batches).
+You may need to use the repeat() function when building your dataset.
+(or something like this)

+SOLUTION:
+basically you haven't taken enough pictures for the currently hardcoded values of steps_per_epoch and epochs in model.py.
+Look at the documented part of model.py.
+It explains how you can take enough.

+ERROR:
 [libprotobuf ERROR google/protobuf/descriptor_database.cc:394] Invalid file descriptor data passed to EncodedDescriptorDatabase::Add().
 [libprotobuf FATAL google/protobuf/descriptor.cc:1356] CHECK failed: GeneratedDatabase()->Add(encoded_file_descriptor, size):